 Healthy Gums vs. Unhealthy Gums – The Big Difference in Oral Health

-How can you tell if your child’s gums are healthy?
+What do healthy gums look like, and what color are healthy gums?
+Simply put, healthy gums have a healthy pink color and are absent of any discoloration or recession.
 Inflammation and bleeding are two obvious signs of unhealthy gums.
 If your child experiences bleeding while brushing or flossing, there’s a good chance they have early onset gingivitis.

 - Receding gum line